 MSU Michigander Scholars Program

 Michigan State University is partnering with the Michigan Economic Development Corporation (MEDC) on a program to foster hiring in the electric vehicle (EV), mobility, semiconductor, and aerospace/defense sectors.
-The goal of the program is to connect engineering students with particpating companies to further grow the talent pipeline in Michigan.
+The goal of the program is to connect engineering students with participating companies to further grow the talent pipeline in Michigan.

 The Cohort Program